facebookarchive/360-Capture-SDK/README.md

 ```
 # Join the 360 Capture SDK community

 Please use our issues page to let us know of any problems or feedback.
+If you are working on a project using the 360 Capture SDK, please reach out to cg439/cpgupta@fb.com for potential opportunities to feature your work as created by the SDK.

 # License